About

 Professional Ethics

 I am a registered member of BACP (British Association for Counselling & Psychotherapy) and trainee member of the UKCP (UK Council for Psychotherapy) and work within their ethical frameworks.
 This framework includes providing anti-oppressive, anti-racist practice, and prioritising continuing professional development.
-My practice is underpinned and informed by my ethical values of trustworthiness, transparency, intergrity, and respect..
+My practice is underpinned and informed by my ethical values of trustworthiness, transparency, integrity, and respect..

 I am committed to providing safe and trustworthy psychotherapy for the LGBTQIA+ community, and those who identify as gender, sex, or relationship diverse.
-Trans, non-binary and gender expansive people are welcome in my work.
+Trans, non-binary and gender-expansive people are welcome in my work.

-Why the pictures of the sea?
+Why the images of the sea?

 Standing by the sea is a place I feel at home.
 A place I can reflect on my thoughts and feelings without judgment, and get to know myself a little better each time.
 I hope to create a similar therapeutic environment for my clients.